microflo/microflo/README.md

 Status
 -------
 **Minimally useful**.

-Simple programs work, components exists for most I/O on standard Arduino devices.
-Minimal support for automated testing.
+* Simple programs work
-Suitable for those curious to play with alternative microcontroller programming models.
+* Components exists for most standard I/O on Arduino devices
-Probably a bit early to use it for general tasks.
+* Minimal support for automated testing

 MicroFlo in the wild: